workpeter/Selenium-Cucumber-framework/README.md

-**This whole section needs updating!!!**
+**This section needs updating!!!**
-**This framework has been refactored, and so the information below will be somewhat misleading.**
+**This framework has been refactored, and some of the information below will be somewhat misleading, mainly the 'Selenium design pattern' section**

 # Introduction